This post may contain affiliate links which won’t change your price but will share some commission.

 Trader Joe’s Lentil Bruschetta Feta Dip is a quick and easy throw-together idea that is great for cookouts, game nights, parties, or even a light lunch!
 The original version uses just three Trader Joe’s products (lentils, bruschetta sauce, and feta cheese), but this one breaks things down just a bit more to take advantage of garden fresh summer tomatoes when they are in season.

 When summer hits and our tomato plants start getting loaded with gorgeous juicy tomatoes, we turn to all our favorite tomato recipes to make sure none of them go to waste!
-Some of our best and most popular ones are Easy Southern Tomato Pie (seriously, so tasty and the first thing we make every summer!), Fried Green Tomatoes (a great way to thin your tomato crop is to pick some while they are still green and unripe!), and Four Cheese Pizza with Tomato Basil Arugula Salad.
+Some of our best and most popular ones are Easy Southern Tomato Pie, Fried Green Tomatoes, and Four Cheese Pizza with Tomato Basil Arugula Salad.

 An easy, no-bake dip for summer